vcian/laravel-ip-gateway/README.md

 *  You can define all your whitelist or blacklist IP addresses inside `ip-list`.

+*  If you want to add IP gateway middleware in you custom middleware group then just define your custom middleware group inside `middleware`
 ### Changelog

 Please see [CHANGELOG](CHANGELOG.md) for more information on what has changed recently.